Qubinode/qubinode-installer/README.md

 - [(RH294) Linux Automation with Ansible](https://www.redhat.com/en/services/training/rh294-red-hat-system-administration-iii-linux-automation)

 ## Contribute
+We value community and collaboration, therefore any contribution back to the project/community is always welcome.
 * [Communications](docs/qubinode/communication.md)

 If you would like to Contribute to the qubinode project please see the documentation below.
 * [Qubinode WorkFlow Process](docs/CONTRIBUTING.md)
 * [Testing and Validation](test/README.md)

+## Ways to contribute
+We kindly ask you to open an issue if you find anything wrong and or something that can be improved during your usage of qubinode.
+If it's something that you're able to fix, please fork the project, apply your fix and submit a merge request, then we'll review and approve your merge request.
+Thank you for using qubinode we're looking forward to your contribution back to the project.

 ## Support
 If you have any direct questions, reach out to us [using the guide](docs/communication.md).